 A4.203.1.2.1 Tier 1.
-Buildings complying with the first level of advanced energy efficiency shall have an Energy Budget that is no greater than 85 percent of the Title 24, Part 6 Energy Budget for the Proposed Design Building as calculated by Compliance Software certified by the Energy Commission.
+Buildings complying with the first level of advanced energy efficiency shall have either an Energy Budget that is no greater than 85 percent of the Title 24, Part 6 Energy Budget for the Standard Design Ruilding, or an Energy Design Rating showing a 15% or greater reduction in its Energy Budget component compared to the Standard Design Building, as calculated by Title 24, Part 6 Compliance Software approved by the Energy Commission.

 A4.203.1.2.2 Tier 2.
-Buildings complying with the second level of advanced energy efficiency shall have an Energy Budget that is no greater than 70 percent of the Title 24, Part 6 Energy Budget for the Proposed Design Building as calculated by Compliance Software certified by the Energy Commission.
+Buildings complying with the second level of advanced energy efficiency shall have either an Energy Budget that is no greater than 70 percent of the Title 24, Part 6 Energy Budget for the Standard Design Building, or an Energy Design Rating showing a 30% or greater reduction in its Energy Budget component compared to the Standard Design Building, as calculated by Title 24, Part 6 Compliance Software approved by the Energy Commission.